Cash App Pay

 State Description

-ReadyToAuthorize Show a Cash App Pay button in your UI and call authorizeCustomerRequest() when it is tapped.
+readyToAuthorize Show a Cash App Pay button in your UI and call authorizeCustomerRequest() when it is tapped.

-Approved Grants are ready for your backend to use to create a payment.
+approved Grants are ready for your backend to use to create a payment.

-Declined Customer has declined the Cash App Pay authorization and must start the flow over or choose a new payment method.
+declined Customer has declined the Cash App Pay authorization and must start the flow over or choose a new payment method.

 Error States